-The Bank did not enter into related party transactions from January 2022 to December 2022, except fringe benefit loans to officers with outstanding principal balance of Php9,375.00.
+The Bank did not enter into related party transactions in 2023, except for fringe benefit loans to officers with outstanding principal balance of Php1,051,388.87 as of 31 December 2023.

 m.
 Self-Assessment Functions

 The Bank has an independent audit and compliance functions, through which the Bank's Board of Directors, Senior Management, and Stockholders may be provided with reasonable assurance that its risk management, control, governance, and compliance processes are effective, appropriate, and in compliance with the prescribed internal and external regulations.